 - The applicant's request does not address or demonstrate a financial hardship which would be the only exception permitted under the Ordinance (see Beth Saarela's letter, attached). - There are other developments in a similar situation in which the Developer or Association could request a waiver of fees.
-If this request is granted, it could set a precedent for allocation of an unknown amount of City funds to cover outside consultants for other private development projects in the future.
+If this request is granted, it could encourage others to seek similar relief, which would put at issue the allocation of an unknown amount of City funds to cover outside consultants for other private development projects in the future.